onqtam/headjack/docs/why/12_cant_be_evil.md

 > "But we believe the issue of advertising causes enough mixed incentives that it is crucial to have a competitive search engine that is transparent and in the academic realm." - [the original Google search engine whitepaper](https://perma.cc/8GDJ-K6AX)

 > "Google gets much of its revenue from connecting user inputs to ads, and the product is squeezing the content.
-Google has not only lost its direction, it has forgotten its purpose" - [Joscha Bach](https://twitter.com/Plinz/status/1724714156019110397)
+Google has not only lost its direction, it has forgotten its purpose." - [Joscha Bach](https://twitter.com/Plinz/status/1724714156019110397)

 Does such a search engine exist today?
 Competition & a lower barrier to entry are direly needed.